 Also, Marvelapp has several cool articles about designing for VR — https://blog.marvelapp.com/vr-prototyping-marvel

 And Framer.
-Framer.js it’s a sophisticated tool, basically JS frmawork for designers with already prepared beautiful functions for beautiful animations.
+Framer.js it’s a sophisticated tool, basically JS frmawork for designers with already prepared awesome functions for beautiful animations and flows.
 That is why I think that integrate VR experience into Framer without using Framer functions it’s a sin.
-We can’t use A-Frame for VR in Framer, it will be absolutely pointless because Framer works with HTML DOM, A-Frame just translate HTML markup into the canvas.
+We can’t use A-Frame for VR in Framer, it will be absolutely pointless because Framer works with HTML DOM, A-Frame just translate HTML markup into the <canvas>.
 But we have the cool module for VR https://blog.framer.com/comprehensive-guide-to-prototyping-vr-in-framer-29b7dd1bdd2a from jonastreub

-But basically, it’s a 360 degrees photo without stereoscopic effect.
-You can’t use your prototype with cardboard but all animations and functions are available.
+But basically, at the moment, it’s a 360 degrees photo without stereoscopic effect.
+You can’t use your prototype with cardboard but all Framer animations and functions are available.

 AR.js and A-Frame